Board of Directors

 Ellie Joseph

-After paddling on the sixteen day Two Row Renewal Campaign from Albany to Manhattan, New York, on The Hudson River in 2013, I was one of four participants who established what is now known as “Two Row on the Grand.”
-Functioning as a grassroots-volunteer committee, we have watched this project’s participation more than double in size in its three years of existence.
-Plans are already underway for Two Row on the Grand 2019.
+After participating on the sixteen day Two Row Renewal Campaign whose aim was to honour the Guswenta, or Two Row Wampum, from Albany to Manhattan, New York, on The Hudson River in 2013, I was one of four participants who established what is now known as “Two Row on the Grand.”
+This ten day paddle excursion, from Cambridge to Port Maitland, brings our Six Nations Community together with ally participants.
+Cultural teachings are presented along the way, encouraging healthy relationships and connections to Mother Earth.